hshimelis1/IDC6940_hazardous-conditions/README.md

 Create a GitHub page for the project

-“This is a line from RStudio”.
+“This is a line from RStudio”

 ## GitHub:
 #### 1. Create a GitHub account and Sign in